System Design Space

 Context

-The OWASP Top 10 is best used as an architectural framework rather than a list of vulnerabilities.
+The OWASP Top 10 is best used as an architecture framework rather than a vulnerability list.

 Open chapter